 Types of Notices

-The City Tax Division issues notices that usually require action on the part of the receiver.
-At any time, if you believe that a notice has been issued in error, please contact us.
+The City Finance Division issues notices that usually require action on the part of the receiver.
+If a notice has been issued in error, please .

 Licensing Letter or Postcard